tomernahum/auto-video-cutter/README.md

 # auto-video-cutter
+Allows you to automatically cut out retakes in a video by pressing hotkeys while you are recording the video.

+(By Default): \
+Alt+Q to set a new "respawn checkpoint", Alt+W to go back to that checkpoint (cut out the video you recorded since that checkpoint).
+More commands as well (documentation coming soon)

+this is all a WIP right now

+# old

+# auto-video-cutter
 Edits videos based on timestamps you mark with hotkeys as you record the video. \
 Core mechanic is Accept Segment / Reject Segment (see below) \
 Does not trim silence as many other programs exist to do that, but can automatically run a silence trimming program after cuts are made. (*not yet implemented)